chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_user_delete.rst

 **Response**

-The response will return xxxxx, similar to:
+The response will return something similar to:

 .. code-block:: javascript

-   xxxxx
+   {
+     "name": "Grant McLennan",
+   }

 **Response Codes**